 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

-- Early Memorial Day Sale: AirPods Pro, Samsung Galaxy Buds in the bargain bin
+- Apple AirPods Pro, Samsung Galaxy Buds+ in the discount bin from $140